-Volunteers are sought for participating in work with jackals (Canis aureus) at a location on the Bulgarian bank of the Lower Danube (Danube Km 727).
-In 2019, the field season is planned for 15 May - 10 September.
+Volunteers are sought for continuing work with jackals (Canis aureus) at a location on the Bulgarian bank of the Lower Danube (Danube Km 727).
+In 2022, the field season is planned for 20 April - 15 September.
 Volunteers are expected to participate in jackal-monitoring activities and share in daily work for the maintenance of an off-grid camp.
 For introductory details see attached excerpt from the description of research activities in 2018, below.
 Preference will be given to applicants who can supply their own hunting cameras and are prepared to check them on a daily basis.
-All publications that are based on research activities in 2019 will acknowledge input of volunteers, or include them in the list of authors.
+All publications that are based on research activities in 2022 will acknowledge input of volunteers, or include them in the list of authors.

 Part 1.
 Introductory: the setting and dramatis personnae

 The main objective of the field study described below was to study human-jackal (Canis aureus) interaction by adapting classical social anthropological methods.
 I attempted a variant of participant observation by living for a sufficiently long time, mostly on my own, in an area in which jackal packs were active.
 Interaction was stimulated by establishing a bait site in close proximity to my tent.
 It helped me get an idea about jackal movements and feeding habits, the inner social organization of the pack, relations with adjacent packs, roles that various members of the pack assumed.
 Importantly, I could learn about the tensed relationships with humans from a jackals’ point of view.
 All responses to the food I offered – and how I offered it (see dish experiments, below) I treated as interviews with the jackals – hence the title of this Protocol.
 A more detailed presentation of this approach, as well as a discussion of the findings will be presented in a forthcoming article with the same general title.